 The University of Cadiz (UCA) has successfully closed its Blended Intensive Programme (BIP) focused on “Strengthening partnerships through Erasmus+ cooperation projects”.
-Held from 5 to 9 May 2025 at the “La Bomba” building, the programme brought together representatives of numerous international universities from the Dominican Republic, Albania, Ukraine, Tunisia, Pakistan, Mongolia, Portugal, Malta, France, Romania, Ireland, Belgium, the Netherlands, Italy and Kenya with the aim of strengthening their collaboration in Erasmus+ initiatives.
+Held from 5 to 9 May 2025 at the “La Bomba” building, the programme brought together representatives of numerous international universities from Albania, Belgium, the Dominican Republic, France, Ireland, Italy, Kenya, Malta, Mongolia, Morocco, Portugal, Romania, the Netherlands, Tunisia and Ukraine with the aim of strengthening their collaboration in Erasmus+ initiatives.

-This intensive five-day programme provided training for participants to deepen their understanding of various aspects of Erasmus+ projects, which although mainly focused on Capacity Building in Higher Education (CBHE) projects, time was also dedicated to other types of projects such as Cooperation Partnerships (KA220).
+This intensive five-day programme provided training for participants to deepen their understanding of various aspects of Erasmus+ projects, which, although mainly focused on Capacity Building in Higher Education (CBHE) projects, also dedicated time to other types of projects such as Cooperation Partnerships (KA220).
 Attendees participated in an intense agenda that included practical sessions, expert presentations and valuable networking opportunities between institutions.

 The BIP also highlighted the UCA’s commitment to internationalisation through its participation in the SEA-EU European Alliance, with sessions on its strategy and stakeholder involvement.
 The programme concluded with sessions focusing on practical project management skills, including how to manage cultural differences in international projects, as well as the management of work, forms, time and information within project consortia.